realA10001986/Time-Circuits-Display/README.md

 The SD card, apart from being used to [install](#audio-file-installation) the default audio files, can be used for substituting default sounds, some additional custom sounds, and for music played back by the [Music player](#the-music-player).

+Note that the SD card must be inserted before powering up the clock.
+It is not recognized when inserted while the clock is running.

 ### Sound file substitution

 The provided audio files ("sound-pack") are, after [proper installation](#audio-file-installation), integral part of the firmware and stored in the device's flash memory.